From-Kishore-Kumar/FakeNews_Detection_DeepLearning/README.md

 2. Install the required packages

-   `pip install numpy pandas tensorflow scikit-learn'<br />
+   `pip install numpy pandas tensorflow scikit-learn`<br />

 ## Result
+.
 Model Summary: Provides an overview of the model architecture and parameters.
+.
 Training Accuracy: Achieved high accuracy during the training process.
+.
 Validation Accuracy: The model shows reliable performance on validation data.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.